 These 5 simple things have truly helped us avoid the flu.

-I’m not telling you this to brag, I really just want everyone to know there are natural alternatives out there for avoiding the flu that I have personally seen to be effective.
+I really just want everyone to know there are natural alternatives out there for avoiding the flu that I have personally seen to be effective.

 I hope this was helpful!